titom73/inetsix-config-builder/README.md

 ## Description

-Simple Script created to count how many times objects are used in a SRX configuration.
-Goal is to identifiy which object can be deleted to clean up configuration.
+Simple Script created to generate text document for many entries by using a template and YAML data modeling.
+It can be used for any kind of text file and it is not related to a specific vendor / language.

+For the moment, one of the use case is to generate configuration for many devices based on a `JINJA2` template.

 ## Requirements